Home Majors Nuclear Engineering Technology

-Nuclear Engineering Technology Degree
+Nuclear Engineering Technology

 Students study radiation safety, reactor operations, nuclear instrumentation, and the technical procedures required to safely operate and maintain nuclear facilities.
 Graduates typically pursue careers as nuclear technicians at power plants, radiation protection specialists, and quality assurance technicians at nuclear facilities and national laboratories.
 Nuclear technicians earn premium wages due to the specialized safety knowledge and security clearances required.

-What Nuclear Engineering Technology Graduates Do
+What Nuclear Engineering Technology graduates do

 Your career will likely begin on the front lines of nuclear power generation or research.
 As a nuclear technician, your day involves monitoring reactor controls, running safety tests on critical equipment, and handling radioactive materials according to strict federal guidelines.
 You could also apply your skills more broadly as a general engineering technologist, helping design and test new components, calibrating sensitive instruments, or analyzing data in a lab setting.